Signor-Koala/roxyhttp/README.md

 The executable produced resides in `build/roxyhttp`

-Currently only tested with Arch Linux
+Currently tested with Arch Linux and Ubuntu 20.04 LTS

 ## Usage
 TODO!